ic-labs/django-icekit/docs/fluent_contents.md

 #### Template tag: `get_slot_contents`

-The tag `get_slot_contents` may be used as a filter, a simple tag or an assignment tag.
+The tag `get_slot_contents` may be used as a filter, or an assignment tag.

 In each of the below examples we will assume that we have an object named `page` with a `PlaceholderDescriptor` on it named `slots` and a placeholder with a slot named `test-main`.